grinnell-cs/csc151-images/_handouts/faq.md

 > We also use the mastery grading approach to help ensure that every student can succeed.

 > In their end-of-course evaluation in Spring 2024, one student wrote _I think this class made me realize the rumors of it being a "really difficult weed out class" are completely wrong._

+I am a bit worried about the different kinds of work.
+How do I keep track?

+> You are correct; it can get a bit confusing as to what work is due.
+That's one reason I try to summarize it at the start of each class. (_Unfortunately, Gradescope seems to make things more confusing rather than less._) I'm also trying to put upcoming work on the board.

+> You should eventually fall into a rhythm.

+How can you check how many tokens you have?

+> I'll send out a regular notice.